Population synthesis of double neutron stars: Expected masses of neutron stars observed in gravitational waves and in the radio

-Up to now there was no detailed comparison of properties of neutron star binaries observed in radio and in gravitational waves.
+Up to now there was no detailed comparison of properties of neutron star binaries observed in the radio and gravitational waves.
 The only paper \citep{2005MmSAI..76..513G} that dealt with a similar problem contained a discussion of radio observability of the gravitational wave selected sample, within a single model of binary evolution with a wide initial neutron star mass spectrum.
-The authors assumed that the radio selected sample consists only of binaries with lifetimes (from formation till merger) longer than $100$\,Myrs, and there was no upper limit on the radio lifetime other that the Hubble time.
+The authors assumed that the radio selected sample only consists of binaries with lifetimes (from formation till merger) longer than $100$\,Myrs.
+There was no upper limit on the radio lifetime other than the Hubble time.
 The neutron stars in this sample were observable as pulsars for the entire lifetime of the binary.
-In that paper it was shown that binary radio pulsars, which are extended systems, were only a few percent of all binary neutron stars observed in gravitational waves.
-The binary pulsars observed in the radio had mass ratio distribution clustered around unity.
-The long lived systems evolved without the possibility of significant accretion onto a neutron star while the short lived systems (with $t_{\rm grav}< 100$\,Myrs) did undergo common envelope episodes with hypercritical accretion onto the neutron star.
-This common envelope episodes had two consequences: they tightened the orbits and led to decrease of the mass ratio of the final double neutron star system, as one of the neutron stars accreted some matter.
+In that paper it was shown that binary radio pulsars, which all had long orbital periods, were only a few percent of all binary neutron stars observed in gravitational waves.
+The DNSs observed in the radio had a mass ratio distribution clustered around unity.
+The long lived systems evolved without the possibility of significant accretion onto a neutron star, while the short lived systems (with $t_{\rm grav}< 100$\,Myrs) did undergo common envelope episodes with hypercritical accretion onto the neutron star.
+These common envelope episodes had two consequences: they tightened the orbits and led to a decrease of the mass ratio of the final double neutron star system, as one of the neutron stars accreted some matter.
 This implied that the mass distribution of the gravitational wave selected sample of double neutron star binaries was different than the radio selected one.

-Here we present a comparison of the radio selected sample of double neutron star binaries, taking into account the selection effects.
+Here we present a comparison of the radio selected sample of double neutron star binaries with the observed sample, taking into account the selection effects.
 In this way we choose the best model and compare the corresponding radio population with the one selected in gravitational waves.
-The radio population contains also the binaries with merger times above the Hubble time that were omitted in previous efforts.
+The radio population also contains the binaries with merger times greater than the Hubble time that were omitted in previous efforts.